vitejs/vite/docs/config/shared-options.md

 })
 ```

 You can pass a function to specific different option for different files.
 Note it only works for file imported from javascript, or in other word —— the entry style file.
+If a file imports other files, for example `@import './other.css'` in `entry.css`, vite will noly generate a new preprocessorOptions for the "entry.css", but not the "other.css".
+The "other.css" will get them same option as the "entry.css".

 Example: